hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803441v2-medcal-bench-a-comprehensive-benchmark-on-cold-start-active-learning.md

 ---
 layout: default
-title: MedCAL-Bench: A Comprehensive Benchmark on Cold-Start Active Learning with Foundation Models for Medical Image Analysis
+title: "MedCAL-Bench: A Comprehensive Benchmark on Cold-Start Active Learning with Foundation Models for Medical Image Analysis"
 ---

 # MedCAL-Bench: A Comprehensive Benchmark on Cold-Start Active Learning with Foundation Models for Medical Image Analysis